-However, the report found that farmer- and company-provided housing was often miserable, rating over a third of the structures "in poor condition," lacking even basic weatherprooffarmer-provided dwellings, but also they were far more habitable and sanitary.
+However, the report found that farmer- and companyprovided housing was often miserable, rating over a third of the structures "in poor condition," lacking even basic weatherproof-

 Figure 9.
 Volga architrave as a window surround.

-(Illustration by the author.)
+(Illustration by the author.) farmer-provided dwellings, but also they were far more habitable and sanitary.